PolyGel Vs Builder Gel

 While most people know and understand acrylics well, things are a little more blurry when it comes to PolyGel and builder gel, so today we’re going to focus on those two.

-So what’s the difference between PolyGel vs builder gel?
 The main difference is in the thickness of the products and the application techniques.
-At the end of the day, both of these nail building materials are used for the same purpose and look similar when they are done.
+Ultimately, both of these nail-building materials serve the same purpose and appear similar when finished.

-But it’s important to understand how to apply them, and which one might work better for you.
-In this post, we will go over the differences, similarities, application steps, and how to pick the right product for your nails.
+In this post, we will cover the differences, similarities, application steps, and how to select the right product for your nails.

 What Is PolyGel?

-A hybrid gel is a type of nail building material that combines the strength of acrylics and the flexibility of gel composites to create strong and flexible nails.
+A hybrid gel is a type of nail-building material that combines the strength of acrylics and the flexibility of gel composites to create strong and flexible nails.

-It can be used over your natural nail to add some thickness and a little bit of length.
-You can also use it to put over nail tips or nail forms to build a longer nail shape.
+You can also use it to cover nail tips or nail forms to create a longer nail shape.

-Acrylics start drying quickly, so you are on a timeline and need to work fast.
 With PolyGel, you don’t have to rush at all, giving you the ability to perfect the nail before you’re done with it.

 What Is Builder Gel?

 Builder gel has a much thinner consistency than PolyGel and requires no slip solution to work with it.
-It’s far less sticky and tacky.
-It’s closer to regular gel polish in consistency than PolyGel.

-However, it’s still strong and thick enough to create strength and length on the nail.
-Much like PolyGel, you can use it to strengthen your natural nail or put it over nail tips or forms to create a longer shape.
+Much like PolyGel, you can use it to strengthen your natural nail or apply it over nail tips or forms to create a longer, more defined shape.

 Because it’s thinner than PolyGel, you need to build it up using multiple layers before it becomes durable enough to wear.
 And between each layer, you must cure it under the UV lamp.

-As you can imagine, this requires a little more work time than PolyGel.
-Also because the material of builder gel is softer, it can be a little harder to shape and requires more practice.
+Additionally, because the material of the builder gel is softer, it can be a bit more challenging to shape and requires more practice.

 PolyGel Vs Builder Gel